 Loteria Nacional doesn’t come with a jackpot that accumulates with the drawings because a winner will be selected every single time.

-The biggest prize in the regular Loteria Nacional drawings is 600,000 euro.
+The biggest prize in the regular Loteria Nacional drawings is 600,000 euros.
 One such award will be handed out.
-The second prize is 10,000 euro (2 such will be drawn) and the third one is 300 euros (99 award will be drawn).
+The second prize is 10,000 euros (2 such will be drawn) and the third one is 300 euros (99 awards will be drawn).